 A Decalogue for a Happy Spiritual Life

 1. In my life I am faced with this choice: Do I follow the “I” or God?
-If I want to follow God, I will need to seek his guidance every day about everything in my life, knowing that he is my Father.
+If I want to follow God, I will need to seek his guidance every day about everything in my life, knowing that He is my Father.

-Suggestion: Set aside some time every day for mental prayer.
+Suggestion: Set aside some time every day for mental prayer—a conversation with God.

-2. I want to be honest, to do what is right, following my conscience?
-If so, then I need to understand what is good and what is bad for me and for others, since I want to have a well-formed conscience that helps me make the right decisions.
+2. Do I want to be honest, to do what is right, following my conscience?
+If so, then I need to understand what is good and what is bad for me and for others.
+I want to have a well-formed conscience that helps me make the right decisions.
 Christian morality places Christ in the center of our moral decision-making.
 Our conscience should be formed based on the teachings and life of Christ.

-Suggestion: Be familiar with the moral teachings of the Church.
+Suggestion: Become familiar with the moral teachings of the Church.
 Do a simple examination of conscience (3 minutes) at the end of the day.

-3. I want to be true to myself, not pretending to be something or someone I’m not just to fit in and be accepted by others.
-I always want to be honest and truthful and live with integrity, even if doing so requires making a big sacrifice—I have to renounce many things, big and small to be true to myself.
+3. Do I really want to be myself?
+If I do, I cannot pretend to be something or someone I’m not, just to fit in and be accepted by others.
+So I always want to be sincere and truthful and live with integrity, even if doing so requires making a big sacrifice—I have to renounce many things, big and small to be true to myself.

 Suggestion: Make 2 or 3 personal resolutions that will help you to live the courage to be sincere and say always the truth.

-Suggestion: Meet with a spiritual director for guidance twice per month.
+Suggestion: Meet with a spiritual director for guidance twice a month.

-5. I want to make good use of the gifts and talents God has given me.
-I really want to develop them so that I can use them to serve Him and give Him glory?
+5. Do I want to make good use of the gifts and talents God has given me in order to serve Him and give Him glory?
 If so, I need to organize my time and efforts.

-Suggestion: Set goals for the next day, week, and year, and develop a lifestyle that helps me to achieve these goals.
+Suggestion: Set specific goals for the next day, week, and year.
+Develop a lifestyle—good habits included—to help to achieve those goals.

-Suggestion: Read and reflect on the Gospels for 10 minutes every day.
+Suggestion: Read and reflect on the Gospels for 5 to 10 minutes a day.

-Suggestion: Go to Confession regularly, at least once per month, to receive the graces I need to be humble and to make changes in my life.
+Suggestion: Go to Confession regularly, at least once a month, to receive the graces to be humble and to make changes in my life.

-9. I will prioritize my life, avoiding laziness and making decisions with freedom of spirit.
-I want to simplify my life and give each thing its proper place—always keeping God first.
+9. Do I want to live a life of priorities, avoiding laziness, and making decisions with freedom of spirit?
+If so, I need to simplify my life and give each activity its proper place—always keeping God first.

 Suggestion: Make and keep a plan of life for every day of the week.

 10. Do I want to receive the grace to keep my spiritual life in good shape?
-If so, I have to pray to the Holy Spirit every day, to accept challenges with a sporting spirit, care for others and go to Mass often (and always on Sundays).
-I entrust all of these goals to the Blessed Virgin Mary.
+If so, I have to pray to the Holy Spirit every day, to accept challenges with a sporting spirit, care for others, and go to Mass frequently (and always on Sunday).

-Suggestion: Offer the day to the Blessed Virgin Mary as soon as you wake up and finish the day with 3 Hail Mary’s.
+Suggestion: Offer the day to God through the Blessed Virgin Mary as soon as you wake up, and finish the day with 3 Hail Mary’s.